 Pupils may mark their own or others' work, but if they do so such marking should be checked by the teacher/HLTA and an appropriate annotation included to show it has been 'peer assessed'.
 Children may use a pink pen (KS2) for peer review.
-In KS1 many peer marking opportunities will happen during the lesson, for example in the plenary.
+In KS1 many peer marking opportunities will happen during the lesson, for example in the plenary, and this is only done verbally.